BartholomewRate Bartholomew: Do you like this name?

 Popularity of Bartholomew

-Bartholomew is not a popular first name for men but a very popular surname or last name for all people (#2405 out of 88799).
-(1990 U.S. Census)
+Bartholomew is not a popular first name for males but a very popular surname or last name for all people (#2405 out of 88799) (2000 U.S. Census).

-Displayed below is the baby names popularity of the name Bartholomew for boys.
-(2012 statistics) Compare Bartholomew with its variant forms and related boy baby names.
+Displayed below is the baby names popularity of Bartholomew name for boys (2012 statistics).
+Compare Bartholomew with its variant forms and related boy baby names.